Compulsive gamblers usually answer “yes” to at least seven of the following questions:

 - Do you ever gamble to escape worry or trouble?

 - Do you ever commit, or consider committing, an illegal act to finance your gambling?

 - Does gambling cause you to have difficulty sleeping?

 - Do arguments, disappointments, or frustrations create within you an urge to gamble?

-- Do you have an urge to celebrate good fortune by a few hours of gambling?
+- Do you have an urge to celebrate good fortune with a few hours of gambling?

-- Do you ever consider a self-destruction as a result of your gambling?
+- Do you ever consider self-destruction as a result of your gambling?

 If you answered “yes” to 7 or more of these questions, you could have gambling issues.

 Remember you are not alone; there are several organizations that can help you.